Whitewater Rafting Classifications and Grades Explained

 South Fork of the American River

 The 14 mile Gorge Run Trip is a popular tour, in part because this Class III section is a little more accessible to families and all kinds of groups.
 Not far from Sacramento, the South Fork will get you bouncing with some Class III rapids but also provides plenty of opportunities to get out and swim.
-The Gorge itself has a lot more action over the six miles of rapids, with narrow, challenging sections of white water excitement.
+The Gorge itself has a lot more action over the six miles of rapids, with narrow, challenging sections of whitewater excitement.
 Hang on with some of the rapids, like “Scissors,” “Hospital Bar,” and “Satan’s Cesspool.”

 Class III rivers and rapids, like the South Fork American river, are for those ages 7 and older.
 A two-day exploration of the South Fork is possible and includes camping out right next to the river.
 The Upper, Chili Bar Section of the South Fork is a bit more technical.
 Here paddlers can experience the Class III rapids like the “Meatgrinder” and “Troublemaker Rapid.”